DRP Shops vs. Independent Body Shops: Which Is Better for You?

 Independent shops work well when:

-- The damage is significant and may require advocacy
+• The damage is significant and may need advocacy

-- The vehicle is newer and OEM parts matter
+• The vehicle is newer and OEM parts matter to you

-- Maximum control over repair decisions is important
+• You want maximum control over repair decisions

-- A specific independent shop has earned trust through research and reviews
+• A specific independent shop has earned your trust through research and reviews

 The Right to Choose Is Always There

 Regardless of what insurance companies suggest, car owners in every state have the legal right to choose any body shop for their repair.
-Insurers cannot deny claims or reduce payments simply because a car owner selects a non-network facility.
-For more on this protection, see your right to choose your own body shop.
+Insurers can't deny claims or cut payments simply because you picked a non-network facility.

-The best shop for any given repair depends on the vehicle, the damage, the car owner's priorities, and the specific shops available locally.
+The best shop depends on the vehicle, the damage, your priorities, and the specific shops in your area.
 DRP shops offer real convenience.
 Independent shops offer real independence.
-Understanding the trade-offs allows car owners to make the choice that fits their situation.
+Know the trade-offs and make the call that fits your situation.

 Frequently Asked Questions